mwolson/jest-webpack-alias/README.md

 This module does not yet support:

-- The webpack `resolve.alias` setting (ironically, given package name)
+- `resolve.alias` settings whose values are absolute paths

 ## License